daytonaio/backstage-plugins/README.md

 #### Installation

-The package shall be installed in the Backstage root directory as below.
+The package requires to be installed within the Backstage root directory:

 ```sh
 yarn --cwd packages/app add @daytonaio/backstage-plugin-daytona